MileHacker Logo

 The city features a modern subway system with various operational lines (R1, R2, R3).
 The metro connects areas, including Jinan Yaoqiang International Airport, Jinan West Railway Station, and various points in the city center.
 It gives a fast and reliable way to travel longer distances.

-An extensive bus network covers the entire city.
-Buses are frequent and typically reliable, reaching places not yet served by the subway.
+An extensive bus network includes the entire city.
+Buses are common and typically reliable, reaching places not yet served by the subway.
 Many routes operate, ensuring good coverage.

 Public Transport Features